Dan Topolski has died. It was a odd way to hear about it, in a text from my ex-husband. Oddly right, if strange.

-The last time I saw Dan, I was still married.
-We'd all gone together to Warsaw: Dan and his wife Suzy (once famous as an actress on Howards' Way), Dan's sister Teresa, and us.
-We had been invited to the official unveiling of some paintings by Dan's father, the acclaimed Polish expressionist Feliks Topolski, creator of the 'Topolski Century' visual memoir under the arches at Waterloo.
+The last time I saw Dan, we were still married.
+We'd all gone together to Warsaw: Dan and his wife Suzy (once famous as an actress on 'Howards' Way'), Dan's sister Teresa, and us.
+We had been invited to the official unveiling of some paintings by Dan's father, the Polish expressionist Feliks Topolski, creator of the 'Topolski Century' visual memoir under the arches at Waterloo.
 Those paintings had lain forgotten in a vault under a palace since the end of World War II.Though it was an important occasion, I remember little of it.The hilarious image that lingers is one of my former spouse and Teresa Topolski doing a bizarre sort of Morris dance in the middle of a cobbled street, with sticks.
-My beloved had skidded in an outsized deposit of dog poo, and Teresa was doing her darnedest to get it off.
+My beloved had skidded in an outsized deposit of dog do, and Teresa was doing her darnedest to get it off.
 I laughed so hard that I couldn't eat dinner.
 For the marriage, then, the painting was on the wall.

-Dan's name may not mean much to those indifferent to rowing or born too late.The boy who had learned to row on the lake in Regent's Park grew up to be a fearless oarsman, to coach our women's team for the Moscow Olympics, and to become the inspiration behind Oxford's legendary ten-win run - the longest in their history.The late Eighties saw the scandal which led to Dan's bestseller 'True Blue: The Oxford Boat Race Mutiny', later a feature film of which he was beyond proud.
+Dan's name may not mean much to those indifferent to rowing or born too late.The boy who learned to row on the lake in Regent's Park grew up to be a fearless oarsman, to coach our women's team for the Moscow Olympics, and to become the inspiration behind Oxford's legendary ten-win run - the longest in their history.The late Eighties saw the scandal which led to Dan's bestseller 'True Blue: The Oxford Boat Race Mutiny', later a feature film of which he was so proud.